OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:39

-and they knew nothing about what would happen until the flood came and took them all away.
+and they were unaware of what would happen until the flood came and took them all away.
 That is how it will be at the coming of the Son of Man.

 ## Matthew 24:40